ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Abstract

 \section{Abstract}

-In this paper, we present ControlSpeech, a text-to-speech (TTS) system capable of fully cloning the speaker's voice and enabling arbitrary control and adjustment of speaking style, merely based on a few seconds of audio prompt and a simple textual style description prompt.
-Prior zero-shot TTS models and controllable TTS models either could only mimic the speaker's voice without further control and adjustment capabilities or were unrelated to speaker-specific voice generation.
-Therefore, ControlSpeech focuses on a more challenging new task—a TTS system with controllable timbre, content, and style at the same time.
-ControlSpeech takes speech prompts, content prompts, and style prompts as inputs and utilizes bidirectional attention and mask-based parallel decoding to capture corresponding codec representations in a discrete decoupling codec space.
-Moreover, we discovered the issue of text style controllability in a many-to-many mapping fashion and proposed the Style Mixture Semantic Density (SMSD) model to resolve this problem.
-SMSD module which is based on Gaussian mixture density networks, is designed to enhance the fine-grained partitioning and sampling capabilities of style semantic information and generate speech with more diverse styles.
-In terms of experiments, we make available a controllable model toolkit called ControlToolkit with a new style controllable dataset, some replicated baseline models and propose new metrics to evaluate both the control capability and the quality of generated audio in ControlSpeech.
-The relevant ablation studies validate the necessity of each component in ControlSpeech is necessary.
-We hope that ControlSpeech can establish the next foundation paradigm of controllable speech synthesis.
-The relevant code and demo are available at \url{https://github.com/jishengpeng/ControlSpeech}.
+In this paper, we present \textbf{ControlSpeech}, a text-to-speech (TTS) system capable of fully cloning the speaker's voice and enabling arbitrary control and adjustment of speaking style.
+Prior zero-shot TTS models only mimic the speaker's voice without further control and adjustment capabilities while prior controllable TTS models cannot perform speaker-specific voice generation.
+Therefore, ControlSpeech focuses on a more challenging task—a TTS system with controllable timbre, content, and style at the same time.
+ControlSpeech takes speech prompts, content prompts, and style prompts as inputs and utilizes bidirectional attention and mask-based parallel decoding to capture codec representations corresponding to timbre, content, and style in a discrete decoupling codec space.
+Moreover, we analyze the many-to-many issue in textual style control and propose the \textbf{Style Mixture Semantic Density (SMSD) module}, which is based on Gaussian mixture density networks, to resolve this problem.
+To facilitate empirical validations, we make available a new style controllable dataset called \textbf{VccmDataset}.
+Our experimental results demonstrate that ControlSpeech exhibits comparable or state-of-the-art (SOTA) performance in terms of controllability, timbre similarity, audio quality, robustness, and generalizability.
+Codes are available at \url{https://github.com/jishengpeng/ControlSpeech}.